 The EDD recognizes that your privacy is a personal and fundamental right without exception.
-The EDD values and protects your privacy and places strict controls on the gathering and use of personally identifiable data.
+We value and protect your privacy, and place strict controls on the gathering and use of personally identifiable data.
 Your personal information is not disclosed, made available, or otherwise used for purposes other than those specified at or before the time of collection, except with your consent or as authorized by law or regulation.

 Payroll tax and benefit information collected and maintained by the EDD is confidential.
 As an employer, you have the right to obtain access to and inspect your records.
-You may also authorize your agent or representative to access your records by submitting a Power of Attorney online through e-Services for Business (edd.ca.gov/e-Services\for\Business) or by contacting the Taxpayer Assistance Center at 1-888-745-3886.
+You may also authorize your agent or representative to access your records by submitting a Power of Attorney (POA) Declaration (DE 48) (PDF) (edd.ca.gov/pdf\pub\ctr/de48.pdf) online through e-Services for Business (edd.ca.gov/eServices) or by contacting the Taxpayer Assistance Center at 1-888-745-3886.